levizimmerman/fe3-extra-time/readme.md

 }
 ```

 Every type attribute has a prefix: 'HKQuantityTypeIdentifier' or 'HKCategoryTypeIdentifier'.
 Hence the `OR` operator within the [`.replace()`][jsReplace] function.
-Also this functions pushes the tyoe to a global `types` array.
+Also this function pushes the tyoe to a global `types` array.
 In this way you could log which types of records are transformed.
 ```javascript
 function parseType(type) {
   type = type.replace(/HKQuantityTypeIdentifier|HKCategoryTypeIdentifier/g, '');